Table of Contents

 For the first three quarters, report to the recipient only the amounts for the months of the applicable quarter.
-Box 1 should not be completed and boxes 2a, 2b, and 6 are optional.
+Box 1 should not be completed and box 6 is optional.

 You are not required to furnish a report solely for the fourth quarter because the fourth quarter amounts are reported with the annual filing.
 For the annual filing, report the credits for each month in boxes 5a–5l; the total of those amounts in box 1; and complete the rest of the form as applicable.
 Furnish the annual filing to the recipient by February 17, 2015.